Skip to main content

 Selecting only the data points that support a predetermined conclusion while ignoring the rest.

-This technique involves selecting only the examples that support your argument while ignoring evidence that contradicts it.
-Think of someone arguing that exercise is dangerous by pointing only to sports injuries while ignoring the millions of people who exercise safely every day.
-They're not lying about the injuries, but they're creating a false picture by only showing you half the story.
+This is when someone selects only the evidence that supports their argument while ignoring everything that contradicts it.
+Think of a person claiming that flying is dangerous by citing only plane crashes while ignoring the millions of flights that land safely every day.
+It's a false picture created by choosing which facts to highlight.

-The cherry-picking maintains the false belief that government spending works like household spending.
-But the UK government issues its own currency.
+The UK government issues its own currency.
 It does not need to find pounds before it spends them.
 The real constraint is resources: people, skills, materials, time.
-And in Keisha's constituency, those resources were sitting idle.
+And in Blackpool South, those resources were sitting idle.
 The resources existed.
 The people existed.
 The decision not to connect them was political, not financial.

 Sources